helloman37/xtreamcodes/README.md

 # Simple IPTV Admin Panel (PHP 7.4–8.x)

-> ⚠️ Work in progress – use at your own risk.
-This is a dev-friendly base, not a turnkey “production panel”.
+> ⚠️ Work in progress – dev-friendly base, not a turnkey production panel.

-Pure PHP + MySQL IPTV panel + a companion Android app.
+Pure PHP + MySQL IPTV panel + companion Android app.
 No frameworks.
 No Composer.
-Easy to drop on shared hosting or a VPS.
+Shared-hosting friendly.

-**Player API is working/fixed** (Xtream-style) and the Android client consumes it cleanly.
+**Xtream-style Player API is working/fixed** and the Android client consumes it cleanly.

 ---